 When one or both members of a couple are Jewish, a great way to respect and honor that heritage is to include elements from a traditional Jewish wedding ceremony.
 Depending on how devout you are, you may choose to do only some of the typical wedding traditions, but consider how adding these traditional elements can make your wedding special and meaningful.

-Part of the traditional ceremony for a Jewish wedding is the reciting of Seven Blessings, known as Sheva Brachot, by the rabbi or honored guests and family.
+Part of the traditional ceremony for a Jewish wedding is the reciting of Seven Blessings for the bride and groom, known as Sheva Brachot.
+The rabbi or honored guests and family recite these benedictions to honor the couple.
 In the same way that having someone sing in your wedding ceremony or recite a reading gives them a special place in the ceremony, these blessings remind the guests and couple of their Jewish heritage.
 It is also a chance to honor those who are very important to the couple with a speaking role in their wedding.